tr7200/Patent-text-similarity-and-venture-backed-innovation/notebooks/predict/README.md

 a short data dictionary (see the [research paper](https://drive.google.com/open?id=1sqighkgCou1QalQ04polmRmMXUBmQOJN) for further details).

-To view it in Jupyter's NBViewer, click [here](https://nbviewer.jupyter.org/github/tr7200/Patent-text-similarity-and-venture-backed-innovation/blob/master/notebooks/predict/Predict.ipynb)
+It can be viewed in Jupyter's NBViewer [here](https://nbviewer.jupyter.org/github/tr7200/Patent-text-similarity-and-venture-backed-innovation/blob/master/notebooks/predict/Predict.ipynb).

-There is also a command line script that may be used to create your own cosine similarity variable.
-The script takes a CSV file with your patent's description as input and accepts arguments for the SDC Platinum category into which the patent belongs as well as the number of patents to compare it with to obtain the cosine similarity measure.
+There is also a command line script here that may be used to create your own cosine similarity variable.
+The script takes:
+- a CSV file with your patent's description as input
+- the SDC Platinum category into which the patent
+- the number of patents to compare it with and returns an appropriate cosine similarity measure.

 The command line script uses the Loughran-McDonald stop word list for finance and accounting text data, which slightly modifies the default list